Macy’s Thanksgiving Day Parade

 Macy’s has a wonderful parade website with all the information including everything we saw at the parade and more.
 No need to write about it here, just click here to visit their parade website.

 Our Parade Video

-Watch our video. it will cover the entire parade in only 30 minutes.
-We have identified every balloon, float, band and group at the parade.
-My dad has added some musical tracks to the video so you won’t have to listen to the screaming crowd that we shot, but can sit back and enjoy the parade in the gorgeous HD video.
+Watch our video. it will cover the entire parade in 30 minutes.
+We have identified every balloon, float, band, and group at the parade.
+We have also added some musical tracks to the video so you won’t have to listen to the screaming crowds.
+Sit back and enjoy the parade in a full HD.

 Our Photos of the Parade

 You may download any for your personal use.
 These are copyrighted photos and should not be used on a website or for publication without my permission.
 Click Here or the image below to see the entire album.

 Because I like to include a list of equipment I used to cover my events.
 Also, the software used to process the finished product.

 This helps other photographers and videographers, so they can do the same.
 It also gives me an opportunity to thank these companies for their continued support.

 Sound Equipment: Beachtek DXA-SLR ULTRA – 2-Channel Active XLR Adapter • Mic RODE Reporter